 You must know that discounts are not always the answer to an effective Retail Loyalty Program.
 Customers might not always respond to the offered discounts.

-Things to Focus Before Laying Out a Retail Loyalty Program:
+Things to Focus on Before Laying Out a Retail Loyalty Program:

 - Retailers need to bring out their unique identity while laying out their Loyalty Programs.

-- The retail Loyalty Program should mainly focus on establishing a connect between your repeat customer and the brand ethos.
+- The retail Loyalty Program should mainly focus on establishing a connection between your repeat customer and the brand ethos.

 You need to have a 360o view of your customers, for example, what bought them to the website, the channel of purchase (social, emotional, rational), and so on.
 Having answers to the following questions would be helpful for you to understand your customers: